NathanKr/core-web-vitals-cls-playground/README.md

 <h2>Fixed parent width \ Variable width</h2>
 <p>All the above relate to fixed parent width e.g 800px but this is not resaponsive in terms of the parent width</p>
-<p>to allow the parent width to be responsive you need to use max-width and providing img width is meaning less so small has the parent size not like for fixed parent width</p>
+<p>To allow the parent width to be responsive you need to use max-width and providing img width is meaning less so small has the parent size not like for fixed parent width</p>

+<h3>Relevant tabs for variable parent width</h3>
+<h4>html img element</h4>
+tab aspectRatioHtmlImgVariableParent (url img-aspect-ratio-variable-parent-width)

+<h4>next.js Image component</h4>
+tab aspectRatioNextImageVariableParent (url next.js-image-aspect-ratio-variable-parent-width)

 <h2>Points of interest</h2>
 <ul>